bextdev797/DepsDownloader/README.md

 # DepsDownloader

-I don't have the Jar so better compile the Jar by downloading the source code and use your IDE to compile the Jar.
+I don't have the JAR because Visual Studio Code doesn't have the option to compile the Java File to a JAR File.
+So what you have to do is Download My Source Code from Github & Compile it with your Favorite Java IDE (except for Visual Studio Code).

 Required Java JDK Version: 8